 Section 803: State Reviews

+This section is for including fast-track language for projects where the applicant has already gotten plan approval from a state office.

 Section 804: Permit Application

 804.1 Applicants shall file zoning permit applications with the Zoning Administrator on forms provided by the Town of Danville.
 Applicant shall be responsible for completing the zoning application and preparing the sketch in compliance with specific written instructions provided by the Zoning Administrator.
 All required application fees for all relevant development review processes, as set by the Town of Danville Selectboard, shall be submitted with the application.
 The applications for a permitted use shall include a sketch plan, no smaller than 8.5” x 11”, drawn to scale, that depicts the following;